PostalPortal/PostalPoint_Plugins/docs/TrackingBarcode.md

         this.serviceShort = "";
         // If set to false, the barcode will be rejected with a suitable message when PostalPoint is running in self-serve kiosk mode. this.dropoff = true;
+        // If false, app may prompt user to specify the shipping carrier this.confidentCarrier = true;
+        // Extra description strings, like "Signature Required" this.extraInfo = [];
     }

     /**